ofiwg/ofi-guide/OFIGuide.md

 This indicates the type of endpoint: reliable datagram (FI_EP_RDM), reliable-connected (FI_EP_MSG), or unreliable datagram (DGRAM).
 Nearly all applications will need to specify the endpoint type as a hint passed into fi_getinfo, as most applications will only be coded to support a single endpoint type.

+### Maximum Message Size

+This size is the maximum size for any data transfer operation that goes over the endpoint.
+For unreliable datagram endpoints, this is often the MTU of the underlying network.
+For reliable endpoints, this value is often a restriction of the underlying transport protocol.
+Applications that require transfers larger than the maximum reported size are required to break up a single, large transfer into multiple operations.

+Providers expose their hardware or network limits to the applications, rather than segmenting large transfers internally, in order to minimize completion overhead.
+For example, for a provider to support large message segmentation internally, it would need to emulate all completion mechanisms (queues and counters) in software, even larger transfers were never used.

+### Message Order Size

+This field specifies data ordering.
+It defines the delivery order of transport data into target memory for RMA and atomic operations.
+Data ordering requires message ordering.

+For example, suppose that an application issues two RMA write operations to the same target memory location.
+(The application may be writing a time stamp value every time a local condition is met, for instance).
+Message ordering indicates that the first write as initiated by the sender is the first write processed by the receiver.
+Data ordering states whether the _data_ from the first write updates memory before the second write updates memory.

+The max_order_xxx_size fields indicate how large a message may be while still achieving data ordering.
+If a field is 0, then no data ordering is guaranteed.
+If a field is the same as the max_msg_size, then data order is guaranteed for all messages.

+It is common for providers to support data ordering up to max_msg_size for back to back operations that are the same.
+For example, an RMA write followed by an RMA write may have data ordering regardless of the size of the data transfer (max_order_waw_size = max_msg_size).
+Mixed operations, such as a read followed by a write, are often more restricted.
+This is because RMA read operations may require acknowledgements from the _initiator_, which impacts the retransmission protocol.

+For example, consider an RMA read followed by a write.
+The target will process the read request, retrieve the data, and send a reply.
+While that is occurring, a write is received that wants to update the same memory location accessed by the read.
+If the target processes the write, it will overwrite the memory used by the read.
+If the read response is lost, and the read is retried, the target will be unable to re-send the data.
+To handle this, the target either needs to: defer handling the write until it receives an acknowledgement for the read response, buffer the read response so it can be retransmitted, or indicate that data ordering is not guaranteed.

+Because the read or write operation may be gigabytes in size, deferring the write may add significant latency, and buffering the read response may be impractical.
+The max_order_xxx_size fields indicate how large back to back operations may be with ordering still maintained.
+In many cases, read after write and write and read ordering may be significantly limited, but still usable for implementing specific algorithms, such as a global locking mechanism.

 ## Rx Attributes
 ## Tx Attributes